-In May 2015, the Financial Accounting Standards Board issued Accounting Standards Update No. 2015-07, Fair Value Measurement (Topic 820), Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent) ("ASU 2015-07").
-ASU 2015-07 removes the requirement to include investments in the fair value hierarchy for which fair value is measured using the net asset value per share practical expedient under ASC 820.
-ASU 2015-07 is effective for the Plan retrospectively for the year ending December 31, 2016 with early adoption permitted.
-The Plan Administrator is currently evaluating the impact of the pending adoption of ASU 2015-07 on the Plan's financial statements.
+In May 2015, the FASB issued ASU No. 2015-07, "Fair Value Measurement (Topic 820), Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent)."
+This guidance removes the requirement to include investments in the fair value hierarchy for which fair value is measured using the NAV per share practical expedient under ASC 820.
+The guidance is effective for the Plan for fiscal years beginning after December 15, 2015 and shall apply retrospectively to all periods presented.
+Earlier adoption is permitted and the Plan's Administrator has elected to early adopt ASU 2015-07.
+Other than the changes to the classification and disclosure, the adoption of this guidance did not have a material impact on the Plan's financial statements.

-5. Fair Value Measurements
+4. Fair Value Measurements